• Ticket Fines and Penalties in Iowa

 Your judge or the DOT will require you to attend a driver improvement school if:

-• You’re found guilty of speeding 25 miles or more over the speed limit.
+• You're found guilty of speeding 25 MPH or more over the speed limit.

-• You accumulate three moving violations within a 12-month period.
+• You accumulate 3 violations within 12 months.

 You’ll pay the school, not the judge or DOT, but this cost is in addition to all other fines and penalties associated with the violation.